maliahavlicek/go-hrvatska/README.md

 Below are the scenarios I picked to test my website:
 * Windows 10, Edge
-* Windows 10, Chrome
-* Chrome Emulator iphone 6
-* Chrome Emulator iPadAir
+* Macbook Pro, Chrome
 * Chrome Emulator Pixel 2
+* ipad pro 9.7, Chrome

+Note, I did look at my site in IE11 and it doesn't function as the flex grid from bootstrap 4 auto margins that I'm using are noted as [incompatible](https://getbootstrap.com/docs/4.4/utilities/flex/#auto-margins).

 ### Accessibility Testing
 I used the AXE chrome plugin to test the accessibility of the website. https://www.deque.com/axe/